aedile/nightwatch-analytics/README.md

 ## Webdriver Update
 1. Running `npm test` automatically updates webdrivers for easy sanity.
 2. You can run `npm run webdriver-update` to manually update webdrivers.

+## TODO
+1. Future iterations will implement a `waitForRequest` variant, which will perform the same comparison, but tied to a timeout to allow for processing.
+2. Replace rackspace.com-specific test with a generic test.